 This is door-to-door alarm sales.
-A multi-billion dollar industry built on high-pressure techniques, misleading claims, and a revolving door of young commission-only salespeople trained to close at any cost.
+A multi-billion dollar industry that critics say is built on high-pressure techniques, allegedly misleading claims, and a revolving door of young commission-only salespeople trained to close at any cost.

 I'm Scott Ferguson.
 I own Kiwi Alarms here in Reno.
 I've been in the alarm industry for 19 years and I've seen what these companies do to homeowners.
 I'll be upfront: I knock on doors myself.
 It's actually how I get a lot of my customers.
 But what I do and what these companies do are two completely different things.
 More on that at the end.